Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Brentwood Home: Take 10% off sitewide whenever you use code SAVE10.

-• Brooklinen: Bring dwelling top-rated bedding, tub linens and extra with 15% off sitewide.
+• Brooklinen: Bring residence top-rated bedding, bathtub linens and extra with 15% off sitewide.

-• Brooklyn Bedding: The whole website is 25% off by means of March 1.
+• Brooklyn Bedding: The complete web site is 25% off via March 1.

-• Burrow: Use code PREZ22 to save lots of as much as $600 on trendy seating and furnishings from the model.
+• Burrow: Use code PREZ22 to save lots of as much as $600 on fashionable seating and furnishings from the model.

-• Calpak: Take as much as 55% off well-liked journey necessities from the model.
+• Calpak: Take as much as 55% off fashionable journey necessities from the model.

-• Casper: Take as much as $595 off a mattress and 10% off every part else with code PRESDAY22, excluding sale, bundles and new merchandise.
+• Casper: Take as much as $595 off a mattress and 10% off all the pieces else with code PRESDAY22, excluding sale, bundles and new merchandise.

-• Cocoon by Sealy: Take 35% off mattresses, plus free pillows and sheets, for a complete financial savings of as much as $799 — the model’s greatest supply ever.
+• Cocoon by Sealy: Take 35% off mattresses, plus free pillows and sheets, for a complete financial savings of as much as $799 — the model’s greatest provide ever.

 • Corkcicle: Shop 20% off Corkcicle’s Exotic Collection with code PRESDAY20.